ffschm/SiPMTriggerFirmware/README.md

 # SiPM Trigger Controller&Counter
-This firware allows an arduino to be used as a controller of the digital potentiometer on the SiPMTrigger board as well as a simple scaler.
+This firmware allows an arduino to be used as a controller of the digital potentiometer on the SiPMTrigger board as well as a simple scaler.
 Please note: The combination of slow control and data aquisition has several drawbacks but can be choosen if handled carefully.